 Lavender, a nerve relaxant, is most commonly used to improve sleep quality and induce sleep.
 However, it is also effective in treating arthritis as it is an anti-inflammatory and an analgesic, thereby reducing pain.
 Used in the treatment of anxiety and depression, the mild nature of lavender oil makes it a reliable choice for arthritis as well.5

-How to use: Use 3–5 drops of diluted lavender oil on the affected area and massage in circular motion for instant pain relief.
-Repeat as and when required.
+How to use: Use 3–5 drops of diluted lavender oil on the affected area and

 6. Orange Essential Oil